 Logan is dedicated to perpetuating healthy and positive messages about sexuality and relationships.
 She speaks on a wide range of issues, including sexual health and sexuality education, trends in sexuality, relationship hurdles, and the role of sexuality in pop culture and politics.
 For over a decade, Logan has been teaching groups of all ages and from a variety of backgrounds.

 She has designed and implemented sexuality education programs, faculty development, and parent education in many secular and religious independent schools, universities, medical schools, and community organizations.
 Logan’s work with teens and parents has been profiled in numerous publications, including The New York Times.

-Through her brand, Practical Audacity, she has been featured in media sources such as Shape, Health, & Bustle as a sexual health and relationship expert through her collaboration with Lifestyles & SKYN Condoms.
-She provides workshops, coaching, speaking, and consultation for professional audiences, as well as the general public, on topics related to gender and sexual diversity, eroticism, and relationships.
+Through their brand, Practical Audacity, they has been featured in media sources such as Shape, Health, & Bustle as a sexual health and relationship expert through their collaboration with Lifestyles & SKYN Condoms.
+Rae provides workshops, coaching, speaking, and consultation for professional audiences, as well as the general public, on topics related to gender and sexual diversity, eroticism, and relationships.

 Korey McWilliams, is a Licensed Clinical Professional Counselor in the state of Illinois.
 Korey received his Master’s degree in Clinical Psychology from The Illinois School of Professional Psychology in 1996 as well as a Master’s degree in Industrial/Organizational psychology in 1990.
 Korey has over twenty year of experience working with individuals, couples, and businesses as a psychotherapist, educator, and consultant.
 Korey currently teaches human sexuality at a local university and is working towards certification as a sex therapist.